i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 This design minimizes risk.

-ChaCha20 is faster than AES for small records, in Java testing.
+ChaCha20 is slightly faster than AES for small records, in Java testing.
+ChaCha20 avoids a requirement for data size multiples of 16.

 Implementation Notes
 =====================

+- As with the existing variable tunnel build message, messages smaller than 4 records are not recommended.
+  The typical default is 3 hops.
+  Inbound tunnels must be built with an extra record for the originator, so the last hop does not know it is last.
+  So that middle hops don't know if a tunnel is inbound or outbound, outbound tunnels should be built with 4 records also.